Novena (computing platform)

 Novena is an open-source computing hardware project designed by Andrew "bunnie" Huang and Sean "Xobs" Cross.
 The initial design of Novena started in 2012.
 It was developed by Sutajio Ko-usagi Pte.
 Ltd. and funded by a crowdfunding campaign which began on April 15, 2014.
 The first offering was a 1.2 GHz Freescale Semiconductor i.MX6 quad-core ARM architecture computer closely coupled with a Xilinx FPGA.
 It was offered in "desktop", "laptop", or "heirloom laptop" form, or as a standalone motherboard.
+The Novena platform entered end-of-life status in 2019.